safiyyah97/Developing-Digital-Image-Processing-methods-for-Schlieren-Images/README.md

 5. Track the matched regions.

 ## Data sources
-- The data associated with these scrips can be found at
+- The data associated with these scripts can be found at: https://doi.org/10.5281/zenodo.13889406